-Line of the state The requirement for a 60-foot wide road easement is intended to allow sufficient room for the road surface and for proper cuts and fills.
+The requirement for a 60-foot wide road easement is intended to allow sufficient room for the road surface and for proper cuts and fills.
 A reduction in the easement width will be acceptable as long as additional slope easements are provided for cuts and fills.
-The 18-foot standard road surface width is necessary to allow for vehicles to pass safely, to provide enough room for on-street parking, to allow room for safe pedestrian travel, and to allow access to fire fighting equipment.
-A reduction in these standards to 15 feet should not be considered since it could reduce the ability of vehicles and pedestrians to travel safely and could restrict access of fire fighting equipment to properties served by the private drive.
+The 18-foot standard road surface width is necessary to allow for vehicles to pass safely, to provide enough room for on-street parking, to allow room for safe pedestrian travel, and to allow access to fire fighting equipment: A reduction in these standards to 15 feet should not be considered since it could reduce the ability of vehicles and pedestrians to trayel, safely and could restrict access of fire fighting equipment to properties served by the private drive.

-Injury to Other Properties
+4. Injury to Other Properties

-The proposed exception shall not have any detrimental affect on one proposed exception shall not have any mental affect on surrounding properties.
+The proposed exception shall not have any detrimental affect on surrounding properties.